esmf-org/esmf/src/addon/ESMX/README.md

 #### Application Options (`application` key)

 These options affect the ESMX application layer.
+If no key/value pair is provided then the default will be used.

 | Option key            | Description / Value options                           | Default                |
 | --------------------- | ----------------------------------------------------- | ---------------------- |